token2/Migration-Toolset/README.md

   --htmlfile : save exctracted data in html file with QR codes for enrolling TOTP profiles to other apps or single profile tokens

-**Note: the Windows version uses the following third-party executables:**
+#### Note: the  toolset uses the following third-party executables:
+**Windows**

 *qrdecode.exe* - used to decode the contents of the QR code to text.
 This is a part of Zbar Code Reader project (http://zbar.sourceforge.net/)

 *SimpleCodeGenerator.exe* - used to create a QR code from text.
 Created by  Nir Sofer (https://www.nirsoft.net/utils/qr_code_generator.html)

+**Linux

+*zbarimg* - used to decode the contents of the QR code to text.
+This is a part of Zbar Code Reader project (http://zbar.sourceforge.net/).
+Installation using the following command:

+     sudo apt-get install zbar-tools